-at Formstack, the coolest form building product available that helps you capture and convert marketing leads, super simply.
+at Formstack, the coolest form building product available that helps you capture and manage information across your entire organization, super simply.

 at Indiana University for I300, HCI/Interaction Design to 75 undergraduate Informatics students.

 and proud graduate of Indiana University Bloomington.
 B.S. in Informatics, 2006 and M.S. in Human-Computer Interaction Design, 2008.